Skip to content

 In case it doesn't work, please make sure that your Optimole's API key is active in the plugin settings and that the URL of your website appears in Optimole's Dashboard > Allowed Domains.

-What happens to my website if my Optimole plan expires with the images offloaded?
+What happens to my website if my Optimole plan expires, is refunded, or is cancelled with the images offloaded?

 Is it mandatory to offload images to have Optimole working properly on my website?